unicoe/pedestrain_detection/report.md

 #### 3.2.1 Build Caffe with Support to Python Layer.

-If the Caffe is built with the standard process, one issue ([can be refered to offical faster rcnn git issue 31](https://github.com/rbgirshick/fast-rcnn/issues/31))  shows like `Check failed: registry.count(type) == 1 (0 vs. 1) Unknown layer type: Python` will occur and the solution is to modify the Makefile.config file by uncomment `WITH_PYTHON_LAYER := 1` in the Makefile.config and remake caffe.
+If the Caffe is built with the standard process, one issue ([can be referred to official faster rcnn git issue 31](https://github.com/rbgirshick/fast-rcnn/issues/31))  shows like `Check failed: registry.count(type) == 1 (0 vs. 1) Unknown layer type: Python` will occur and the solution is to modify the Makefile.config file by uncomment `WITH_PYTHON_LAYER := 1` in the Makefile.config and remake Caffe.

 ```shell
 make clear